Thursday 18th May 2017

 Substitutes: Andy Faulks, Peter Harvey, George Kleanthous.

-Supporters: Louie Dwight-Thomas, Guillaume and Pierre Yves Mongelard, Dave O’Flynn, Michael Ugwumba Jr (also linesman).
+Supporters: Louie Dwight-Thomas, Guillaume and Pierre Yves Mongelard, Dave O’Flynn, Obi Ugwumba Jr (also linesman).

 Co-Manager, DJ, Strategist: Mick O’Flynn.